AdamBien/webcomponents-with-redux.training/README.md

-# Web Components with redux and lit-html
+# Building web apps with Web Components, redux and lit-html

 This repository hosts the "events" application which was developed during the the [WebComponents with lit-html and redux](http://webcomponents-with-redux.training)